-Testing in mathematics and English are required of all entering freshmen.
-The Academic Dean administers these examinations at the College during the summer before entrance.
-For those who cannot travel to the campus, arrangements can be made to have the tests administered locally.
-Students will have the opportunity to be re-tested.
+Testing in mathematics is required of all entering freshmen.
+These examinations are administered during the summer before entrance.
+Students may have the opportunity to be re-tested.

 Since all 4-year programs at the Maritime College require at least two semesters of mathematics, it is important for the student to be placed at the appropriate level to maximize success in the mathematics sequence of their major program.
 The mathematics placement test is designed to assess whether additional mathematics preparation is required and at what level.
-Some students may be advised to take the appropriate remedial mathematics course at Maritime over the summer or an equivalent program at another institution before the start of the Fall semester.
+Some students may be advised to take the appropriate remedial mathematics course at Maritime over the summer or an equivalent program at another institution before the start of the fall semester.
 Failure to do so may prevent a student from graduating in a timely manner.